Sumeet Raghavan

-Sumeet Raghavan (born 22 April 1971) is an Indian film, television, and theatre actor known for his roles in Wagle Ki Duniya - Nayi Peedi Naye Kissey, Hudd Kar Di, Sarabhai vs Sarabhai, Sajan Re Jhoot Mat Bolo, Badi Doooor Se Aaye Hai, and Sarabhai vs Sarabhai: Take 2.
+Sumeet Raghvan (born 22 April 1971) is an Indian film, television, and theatre actor and producer known for his roles in Wagle Ki Duniya - Nayi Peedi Naye Kissey, Hudd Kar Di, Sarabhai vs Sarabhai, Sajan Re Jhoot Mat Bolo, Badi Doooor Se Aaye Hai, and Sarabhai vs Sarabhai: Take 2.
 As a child actor, he played the role of Sudama in Mahabharat serial of B. R. Chopra.
 He Was Nominated at Maharashtra State Film Award for Best Actor for Ekda Kaay Zala.

 Early life

-Raghavan was born to Tamil father, R. Raghavan and a Kannadiga mother, Prema Raghavan.
-He married Chinmayee Surve in 1996.
+Sumeet was born to Tamil father, R. Raghvan and a Kannadiga mother, Prema Raghvan.

+Personal life

+Sumeet is married to actor Chinmayee Surve.
+They have two children, Neerad and Deeya.

+Theatre

+Sumeet started his career with theatre in 1986.